 Survey Questions % Answering the Statement Average Response to this Statement % Agreeing with this Statement Q1 I am considered an equal partner with teachers and other professionals in planning my child's program.
-99% 74% 86%

-Q2 I have been asked for my opinion about how well special education services are meeting my child's needs.
-99% 68% 77% Q3 At the IEP meeting, we discussed how my child would participate in statewide assessments.
-96% 70% 81% Q4 My child's school consistently implements all accommodations and modifications documented on my child's IEP.
+99% 74% 86% Q2 I have been asked for my opinion about how well special education services are meeting my child's needs.
+99% 69% 77% Q3 At the IEP meeting, we discussed how my child would participate in statewide assessments.
+96% 70% 80% Q4 My child's school consistently implements all accommodations and modifications documented on my child's IEP.
 98% 69% 78% Q5 All of my concerns and recommendations were documented on the IEP.
-98% 73% 85% Q6 My child is educated in regular classes (general education) with supports, to the maximum extent appropriate.
-95% 71% 80% Q7 I was given information about organizations that offer support for parents of students with disabilities.
-95% 62% 69% Q8 I am comfortable asking questions and expressing concerns to school staff.
+98% 73% 84% Q6 My child is educated in regular classes (general education) with supports, to the maximum extent appropriate.
+96% 72% 81% Q7 I was given information about organizations that offer support for parents of students with disabilities.
+96% 64% 70% Q8 I am comfortable asking questions and expressing concerns to school staff.
 99% 79% 90% Q9 I was given all pertinent reports and evaluations related to my child prior to the IEP team meeting.
-98% 76% 88% Q10 Written information I receive is written in words I understand.
-99% 79% 92% Q11 I was given information about the curriculum and materials used with my child.
+99% 77% 88% Q10 Written information I receive is written in words I understand.
+99% 79% 93% Q11 I was given information about the curriculum and materials used with my child.
 98% 67% 75% Q12 The transition outcomes developed for my child are appropriate to meet his/her needs.
-93% 69% 81% Q13 Teachers and administrators seek out parent input.
+93% 70% 81% Q13 Teachers and administrators seek out parent input.
 98% 68% 77% Q14 Teachers and administrators show sensitivity to the needs of students with disabilities and their families.
-97% 71% 82% Q15 Teachers and administrators expect parents to participate in decision making.
+97% 71% 83% Q15 Teachers and administrators expect parents to participate in decision making.
 98% 72% 84% Q16 Teachers and administrators set a climate for acceptance of diversity.
-95% 72% 86% Q17 Teachers and administrators answer any questions I have about Procedural Safeguards.
+96% 72% 86% Q17 Teachers and administrators answer any questions I have about Procedural Safeguards.
 92% 73% 89% Q18 Teachers and administrators value my ideas and input.
-98% 72% 84% Q19 Teachers and administrators ensure that students with disabilities have the same opportunities to learn and participate in school programs as students without disabilities (e.g., academics, fundraising events, sports, etc.).
-95% 73% 84% Q20 The school and/or school system has a person on staff who is 98% 74% 89% Q21 The school and/or school system gives me enough information 98% 70% 80% Q22 The school and/or school system offers me training about 93% 57% 60% Q23 The school and/or school system provides information on 89% 61% 67% Q24 The school and/or school system explains what options I have if 93% 63% 72% disabilities have the same opportunities to learn and participate in school programs as students without disabilities (e.g., academics, fundraising events, sports, etc.).
-Q20 The school and/or school system has a person on staff who is available to answer parents' questions.
-Q21 The school and/or school system gives me enough information to know whether or not my child is making adequate progress.
-Q22 The school and/or school system offers me training about special education issues.
-Q23 The school and/or school system provides information on agencies that can assist my child in the transition from school.
-98% 98% 93% 89% 74% 70% 57% 61% 89% 80% 60% 67%
+97% 72% 84% Q19 Teachers and administrators ensure that students with disabilities have the same opportunities to learn and participate in school programs as students without disabilities (e.g., academics, fundraising events, sports, etc.).
+95% 73% 85% Q20 The school and/or school system has a person on staff who is available to answer parents' questions.
+98% 74% 88% Q21 The school and/or school system gives me enough information to know whether or not my child is making adequate progress.
+98% 70% 80% Q22 The school and/or school system offers me training about special education issues.
+94% 59% 63% Q23 The school and/or school system provides information on agencies that can assist my child in the transition from school.
+89% 62% 69% Q24 The school and/or school system explains what options I have if I disagree with a decision of the school.
+93% 64% 73%